JosephM101/Force-Windows-11-Install/docs/Documentation for Win11-ImageBuilder.md

 You could also run the script directly from PowerShell without going through File Explorer, which would also give you the option to pass the `-VerboseOutput` switch, which shows the output of the processes that the script executes (`7z` and `oscdimg`).
 The command would look something like this:
 `.\Win11-ImageBuilder.ps1 -Win10Image [Path] -Win11Image [Path] -DestinationImage [Destination] -VerboseOutput`

+### ESD Conversion
+If you're looking to create an ESD file to use instead of a WIM, follow these instructions.
+In PowerShell, when invoking the script, use `-EditMode`.
+This will delay the creation of the images until you type 'continue', allowing the image to be modified.

+Your command should look like this:
+`.\Win11-ImageBuilder.ps1 -Win10Image "[PATH]" -Win11Image "[PATH]" -DestinationImage "[PATH]" -EditMode`

+Before the image gets created, the script will pause, allowing you to convert the WIM file to ESD before the ISO gets created.
+Let's do that here.

+When the script pauses, go to `C:\Scratch\W10\sources`, and MOVE the `install.wim` file to the repository directory.
+Inside the repository is a script from https://github.com/joeldidier/Simple-WIM2ESD---ESD2WIM-Converter that allows for converting WIM to ESD (and vice versa, if you so wished to do so).
+Run the script, and follow the instructions.
+Once complete, move (or copy; your choice) the `install.esd` file from the repository directory back to `C:\Scratch\W10\sources`.
+Go back to the PowerShell window running this script, type "continue", and press Enter.
+The script will build the ISO and exit.